Who We Are

-The College Core Tutor Program is a comprehensive peer-based tutoring program designed to provide one-on-one assistance and small group support to undergraduate students in quantitative subjects, including chemistry, economics, mathematics, statistics, computer science, physics, and biology.
+The College Core Tutor Program is a comprehensive peer-based tutoring program designed to provide one-on-one assistance and small group support to undergraduate students in scientific and quantitative subjects, including chemistry, economics, mathematics, statistics, computer science, physics, and biology.
 Our tutors are graduate students—most of them former Teaching Assistants in the Core science courses—or upperclassmen in the College with exceptional academic records.

 Features of the Program:

-The Program runs exclusively as a drop-in service.
+- The Program runs exclusively as a drop-in service.
 No appointments are necessary.

-Tutors can assist in two ways: they will explain conceptual material and will demonstrate how to solve problems.
+- Tutors can assist in two ways: they will explain conceptual material and will demonstrate how to solve problems.
 They will not, however, help you to complete your problem sets.

-Tutors are expected to help with the priority courses in each subject.
+- Tutors are expected to help with the priority courses in each subject.
 During periods of low demand, they will help with advanced courses.